hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 ## Storage data models

 The Redfish standard defines a `storage` data model as part of the `ComputerSystem` resource type under the `/redfish/v1/Systems/{item}/` URI.
-With the implementation of new standards like the Platform Level Data Model for Redfish Device Enablement ([PLDM for RDE](https://developer.hpe.com/blog/overview-of-the-platform-level-data-model-for-redfish%C2%AE-device-enablement-standard/)), this model is fully operational in terms of read, write and event operations against modern external provider devices.
-Starting at Gen10 and Gen10 Plus (firmware 2.30+), HPE servers can take advantage out of it.
+With the implementation of new standards, like the Platform Level Data Model for Redfish Device Enablement ([PLDM for RDE](https://developer.hpe.com/blog/overview-of-the-platform-level-data-model-for-redfish%C2%AE-device-enablement-standard/)), this model is fully operational in terms of read, write and event operations against modern external provider devices.
+Starting at Gen10 and Gen10 Plus (firmware 2.30+), HPE servers can take advantage of it.
 Note that it is the only storage data model implemented in Gen11 servers and beyond.

-HPE initially developed the `SmartStorage` Redfish OEM data model for HPE ProLiant DL580 Gen8 servers, before any Redfish specification.
+HPE initially developed the `SmartStorage` Redfish OEM data model for HPE ProLiant DL580 Gen8 servers, before any Redfish specification was published.
 This model supports inventory (GET) and monitoring (Events) features only.

-In HPE ProLiant Gen10, the `SmartStorageConfig` resource was added to support configuration.
+In HPE ProLiant Gen10, the `SmartStorageConfig` resource was added to support the system's configuration.
 This OEM model uses a proprietary API that only supports the SmartRAID (SR) line of HPE storage controllers.

 > **Note**: The HPE OEM `SmartStorageConfig` data model is removed in HPE Gen11 servers.

 > **Note**: This article focuses only on the HPE OEM `SmartStorageConfig` data model.

-As said earlier, HPE Gen10 and Gen10 Plus servers implements the description and the configuration of its Smart Storage SR devices respectively in the `SmartStorage` and `SmartStorageConfigX` (**X** is being an ID number) entry points of the same `ComputerSystem` type.
+As stated earlier, HPE Gen10 and Gen10 Plus servers implement the description and the configuration of their Smart Storage SR devices respectively in the `SmartStorage` and `SmartStorageConfigX` (**X** is being an ID number) entry points of the same `ComputerSystem` type.
 When multiple controllers are present in a system, a `SmartStorage/ArrayControllers/{item}/` entry point is present for each controller description and a `SmartStorageConfigX` entry point exits for the configuration entry points.
 Note that `{item}` and **`X`** are not correlated.

 ![HPE array controllers' entry points](https://redfish-lab.sourceforge.io/media/redfish-wiki/StorageManagementWithRedfifsh/0-SmartStorageArraysEntryPoints.png)